Eurydia/notes-on-clean-programming-language/docs/the-stdenv-module/stdint.md

 **Behavior**

-It returns true if `a` is an odd integer.
+Returns true if `a` is an odd integer.
+Otherwise, returns false.

 **Usage**